cagov/caldata-mdsa-training/docs/data-transformation/dbt-core.md

 The next time you make a commit, the pre-commit hooks will run on the contents of your commit (the first time may be a bit slow as there is some additional setup).

-You can verify that the pre-commit hooks are working properly by running
+You can verify that the pre-commit hooks are working properly by running the following snippet to test every file in the repository against the checks.

 ```bash
 pre-commit run --all-files
 ```
-to test every file in the repository against the checks.

 Some of the checks lint our dbt models and Terraform configurations, so having the terraform dependencies installed and the dbt project configured